Non-Candidate for Degree

 Visiting graduate students are provided with access to computing and library facilities as well as an ID card.
 Office space will not be provided.
 International students will be provided with visa assistance.
 Visiting graduate students are not eligible for funding from the Center for Japanese Studies.

-If you are interested in being a Visiting Graduate Student at the Center for Japanese Studies, please contact the CJS Academic Services Coordinator at firstname.lastname@example.org and send a current curriculum vitae.
+If you are interested in being a Visiting Graduate Student at the Center for Japanese Studies, please contact CJS at firstname.lastname@example.org and send a current curriculum vitae.